Wedding Photography at Fulham Library

 The bridesmaids all looked pretty as a picture as they posed with the bride.

-Sometimes group shots are quite serious and staged, so it’s good to mix things up a bit.
+Sometimes, group shots are pretty serious and staged, so mixing things up is good.
 I took a sequence of these guys lifting the bride.

 Couples Portraits at Fulham Library

 As the wedding party make their way downstairs, I take the opportunity to steal the couple away for some portrait shots of them together.
-There are a couple of examples at the top of the page, but I also include some below to show off more of the fantastic Fulham Library wedding venue.
+A couple of examples are at the top of the page, but I also include some below to show off more of the fantastic Fulham Library wedding venue.

-These portraits also neatly coincide with the couple’s exit through the building to the outside world.
+These portraits also neatly coincided with the couple’s exit to the outside world through the building.
 It’s a sequence which I also photograph.

 Placing the couple at the bottom right of the frame allows a wider shot to show more of the book display cabinets.